gbraad-dotfiles/.github/profile/README.md

 > [!NOTE]
 > This runs the specified commands without the need to 'install' the dotfiles.
-> It is reuired for the runner to have `zsh` installed.
+> It is required for the runner to have `zsh` installed.

 ---